-To write a winning resume using Microsoft Word, identify a compatible template that allows you to convey your qualifications, experience, and career achievements in an engaging manner.
+To write a winning resume using Microsoft Word, identify a compatible resume template that allows you to convey your qualifications, experience, and career achievements in an engaging manner.
 Avoid overly complex formatting that might slow you down during the resume writing process.
 This guide provides valuable tips to help capture your most compelling achievements and land your next big job opportunity.

 Most Popular Resume Templates and Examples for Word